pyeventsourcing/esdbclient/README.md

 This required `query` argument is a Python `str` that defines what the projection will do.

-Please refer to the EventStoreDB documentation for more information on defining projection queries.

 This method also has four optional arguments, `emit_enabled`, `track_emitted_streams`, `timeout`, and `credentials`.